 Some patients, while taking isotretinoin or soon after stopping isotretinoin, have become depressed or developed other serious mental health problems.
 Signs of these problems include feelings of sadness, irritability, unusual tiredness, trouble concentrating, and loss of appetite.
-Some patients taking isotretinoin have had thoughts about ending their own lives (suicidal thoughts), tried to end their own lives, and some people have ended their own lives.
+Some patients taking isotretinoin have had thoughts about putting an end to their own lives (suicidal thoughts), tried to end their own lives, and some people have ended their own lives.
 There were reports that some of these people did not appear depressed.
 There have been reports of patients on isotretinoin becoming aggressive or violent.
+No one knows if isotretinoin caused these behaviours or if they would have happened even if the person did not take isotretinoin.
 If you become depressed during or after isotretinoin therapy, it's important to tell your doctor immediately.